erika-tyagi/pug/site/content/technical-support.md

 ## Proposal Assistance

-The Python user group can help incorporate Python into your proposal, including:
+The Python Users Group can help incorporate Python into your proposal, including:
 * Advising how Python can be incorporated into your project
 * Assisting with technical writing